 7.4.1.
 The specific mass emissions of regulated pollutants shall be determined on the basis of randomly defined test points distributed across the WNTE control area.
-All the test points shall be contained within 3 randomly selected grid cells imposed over the control area.
-The grid shall comprise of 9 cells for engines with a rated speed less than 3,000 min-1 and 12 cells for engines with
+All the test points shall be contained within 3 randomly selected

-- (a) The outer boundaries of the grid are aligned to the WNTE control area: - (b) 2 vertical lines spaced at equal distance between engine speeds n30 and n{hi} for 9 cell grids, or 3 vertical lines spaced at equal distance between engine speeds n30 and n{hi} for 12 cell grids; and - (c) 2 lines spaced at equal distance of engine torque (1/3) at each vertical line within the WNTE control area.
+- (a) The outer boundaries of the grid are aligned to the WNTE control area; - (b) 2 vertical lines spaced at equal distance between engine speeds n30 and $n{hi}$ for 9 cell grids, or 3 vertical lines spaced at equal distance between engine speeds n30 and $n{hi}$ for 12 cell grids; and - (c) 2 lines spaced at equal distance of engine torque (1/3) at each vertical line within the WNTE control area.